pmapcat/CoExif/README.md

 **CoExif** is a fast cacheable **JSON** **REST** File Metadata Server, which supports nearly any file format.
-It uses one of the best metadata management tools outhere [exiftool].
-Internally, **CoExif** uses a pool of long running ExifTool processes.
+It uses one of the best metadata management tools outhere [Exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/) Internally, **CoExif** uses a pool of long running ExifTool processes.
 #Feautures
 ---------